How to set up a legacy integration with Salesforce

 Every business is different: We've included basic instructions here, but you may want to customize your setup based on how you use Salesforce.
 If someone else manages your Salesforce account, work with them to find the best solution for you.
 Note that you should be able to edit your website code.
 You or your web developer will have to edit your code to capture the Google click ID (GCLID).

-Note: To check which Salesforce integration is currently active in your account, for the legacy integration with Salesforce, you’ll notice “Salesforce” on the list of sources to import while creating a new conversion action from import.
-You’ll have an option to upgrade to the standard integration with Salesforce in the future.
+Note: Legacy integrations with Salesforce are being updated to a new experience.
+To learn about the migration to the new experience, see Salesforce integration upgrade FAQ.
+To check which Salesforce integration is currently active in your account, for the legacy integration with Salesforce, you’ll notice “Salesforce” on the list of sources to import while creating a new conversion action from import.
 Otherwise, you have the standard integration with Salesforce.

 Before you begin